Celebrate fall by creating a personalized fall bucket list sign for your family! Use printable cards to add your favorite seasonal activities.

 There are 21 Halloween and 21 Fall cards included so there are lots of activities to choose from.
 The card set also comes with an editable version, so you can edit the words on the cards.
 This is perfect for specific events and activities your family does.

 Below is the tutorial for creating the board.
-I plan on using this board for a fall-themed bucket list in September and then switching it to a Halloween bucket list for October.
-We’ll use it again for the Christmas season with my Christmas Calendar cards!
+It is designed to be temporary so you can use the same board for multiple bucket list boards depending on the season or holiday.
+You can see how I set is up as a Halloween Bucket List and we’ll use it again for the Christmas season with my Christmas Calendar cards!
 One board – multiple bucket lists!

 - My printable Halloween and Fall Calendar Cards!